guaguila/CLive2022_DEVWKS-3240/README.md

 2. Open two terminal windows and SSH to both.
 One window will be used to configure the VM.
 The second window is for telnet access into the C9300.

-3. To SSH into the devices, copy/paste the below line into each of the terminal sessions:

-Note: Replace the ## symbol on the SSH command with your pod number.
+3. To SSH into the devices, copy/paste the below line into each of the terminal sessions.
+Replace the ## symbol on the SSH command with your pod number.

     Password: Use the password given to you by the facilitator.

 ```ssh -p 3389 -L 18480:localhost:8480 -L 13000:localhost:3000 auto@pod##-xelab.cisco.com```